Skip to content

 Design Principles

 • Fail-fast: If commit_result.json is missing when the xprompt post-steps run, the workflow fails explicitly rather than silently retrying.
-The stop hook is the only path to commit creation.
+The finalizer and commit skills are the sanctioned path to commit creation.

 • Single responsibility: CommitWorkflow owns all orchestration (precommit, beads, plans, VCS dispatch, tracking).
 XPrompt steps only read and report results.